Chocolate Peanut Butter Protein Smoothie

-Alternate names for this recipe: Skinny Peanut Butter Cup Dairy Queen Blizzard, Healthy Peanut Butter Cup Milkshake, Heaven On Earth.
+Alternate names for this recipe: Lighened-Up Peanut Butter Cup Dairy Queen Blizzard, Healthy Peanut Butter Cup Milkshake, Heaven On Earth.

 If you’re anything like me, when life throws you a curveball, the only thing to keep you afloat is a spoonful of peanut butter studded with chocolate chips.
-And/or a sale on boots at Nordstrom.
 Peanut butter and chocolate is a winning combination no matter how it’s paired.
 I mean a batch of dreamy Reese’s Stuffed Peanut Butter Cookies could probably change lives.
 Don’t believe me?
 Try them.

-Here’s the protein breakdown of my new favorite smoothie:
+Here’s the protein breakdown in your new favorite smoothie:

 And for the peanut butter?
-Use homemade honey-roasted, natural style, crunchy, creamy, flavored, any of the 20 jars of peanut butter I know you have in your pantry right now.
+Use homemade honey roasted peanut butter, natural style, crunchy, creamy, flavored, any of the 20 jars of peanut butter I know you have in your pantry right now.
 Or is that just me?
-Moving on…

 Blend it all up into creamy oblivion.
-And by creamy, I mean out of this world creamy.
-So creamy and thick, this smoothie should really be called a milkshake.
 If you want the smoothie a little thinner, add a little more milk.
 If you want it more chocolate-y, add more cocoa powder.
 There’s a lot of ways to play around with this recipe.

-And hey, guess what?
-Feel free to go all green on me.
-Add a handful of greens like spinach or kale.
-You absolutely won’t be able to taste them underneath all the peanut butter and chocolate tastes.
-(Or to really go green, try my favorite green smoothie!)
+If desired, add a handful of greens like spinach or kale.
+You absolutely won’t be able to taste them underneath all the peanut butter and chocolate flavors.
+(To really go green, try my favorite green smoothie!)
+And if you need the perfect pumpkin smoothie for fall, try my pumpkin pie smoothie next.

 So go ahead, indulge in life’s best flavors swirled together.
 Fuel your muscles, please your tastebuds, brighten your day (because you never know when your life will be turned upside down), and jump for joy.
 Cheers!